Best 1 Percent Commission Realtors (2024 Rankings)

 • The 1% listing fee provides significant savings.

-• The service includes 25 HD photos and virtual tours.
+• The service includes 25 HD photos and a 360 virtual tour.

 • Buyers can save by bundling mortgage and title.